Persistent Software Combining: Wait-free Recoverable Combining

 The recovery function of \PWFcomb\ is the same as that of \PBcomb.
-Lines~\ref{alg:pwfcomb:MemState:pwb}-\ref{alg:pwfcomb:MemState:psync} are required for the same reason as in \PBcomb.
-Additionally, the role of the \pwbi\ on $Request$ (line~\ref{alg:pwfcomb:persist_request}) is the same as in \PBcomb.
-We thus focus on the persistence challenges that arise due to the recycling of $StateRec$ records.
-The fact that a thread has two $StateRec$ records that uses alternately, ensures that no thread ever performs active requests on the $StateRec$ record pointed to by $S$.
+We focus on the persistence challenges that arise due to the recycling of $\mathit{StateRec}$ records.
+The fact that a thread has two $\mathit{StateRec}$ records and uses them alternatively, ensures that no thread ever performs active requests on the $\mathit{StateRec}$ record pointed to by $\mathit{S}$.
 Thus, threads that read the currently active state see consistent data.
-A variable for each thread $p$, points to the $StateRec$ record that $p$ will use next.
-We store these variables into the $Index$ array of $StateRec$, so that $p$ persists them when persisting the $StateRec$ it uses (at lines~\ref{alg:pwfcomb:MemState:pwb}-\ref{alg:pwfcomb:MemState:psync}).
-This is necessary since if we assume that the $Index$ array is not persisted, we may come up with the following bad scenario.
-Assume that one of the \SC\ instructions executed by $p$ is successful and let $ind$ be the value that $p$ reads on line~\ref{alg:pwfcomb:index-read}, before the execution of $SC$.
-Assume also that the system crashes after $p$ persists the new value of $S$ and completes.
-Upon recovery, $p$ discovers that its last request has been completed and invokes a new request.
-Then, it may happen that $p$ chooses again the same record $MemState[p][ind]$, and start serving new requests on the current state of the object.
+A variable for each thread $\mathit{p}$, points to the $\mathit{StateRec}$ record that $\mathit{p}$ will use next.
+We store these variables into the $\mathit{Index}$ array of $\mathit{StateRec}$, so that $\mathit{p}$ persists them together with the $\mathit{StateRec}$ it uses (at lines~\ref{alg:pwfcomb:MemState:pwb}-\ref{alg:pwfcomb:MemState:psync}), in accordance to persistence principle~\ref{consecutive}.
+Persisting $\mathit{Index}$ is necessary, since otherwise the following bad scenario may happen.
+Assume that one of the \SC\ instructions executed by $\mathit{p}$ is successful and let $\mathit{ind}$ be the value that $\mathit{p}$ reads on line~\ref{alg:pwfcomb:index-read}, before the execution of $\mathit{SC}$.
+Assume also that the system crashes after $\mathit{p}$ persists the new value of $\mathit{S}$ and completes.
+Upon recovery, $\mathit{p}$ discovers that its last request has been completed and invokes a new request.
+Then, it may happen that $\mathit{p}$ chooses again the same record $\mathit{MemState[p][ind]}$, and start serving new requests on the current state of the object.
 Other active threads may, thus, read (on line~\ref{alg:pwfcomb:copy_state}) inconsistent data.